-AND WHEREAS IIROC and the MFDA have also applied to the Alberta Securities Commission; Autorité des marchés financiers; British Columbia Securities Commission; Manitoba Securities Commission; Financial and Consumer Services Commission of New Brunswick; Office of the Superintendent of Securities, Digital Government and Services, Newfoundland and Labrador; Office of the Superintendent of Securities, Yukon; Nova Scotia Securities Commission; Office of the Superintendent of Securities, Nunavut; Prince Edward Island Office of the Superintendent of Securities; Financial and Consumer Affairs Authority of Saskatchewan; and Office of the Northwest Territories Superintendent of Securities (together with the Superintendent, the Recognizing Regulators);

-AND WHEREAS the Recognizing Regulators have entered into a Memorandum of Understanding regarding oversight of the New SRO (MOU) effective January 1, 2023, as amended from time to time;
+AND WHEREAS the Alberta Securities Commission; Autorité des marchés financiers; British Columbia Securities Commission; Manitoba Securities Commission; Financial and Consumer Services Commission of New Brunswick; Office of the Superintendent of Securities, Digital Government and Services, Newfoundland and Labrador; Office of the Superintendent of Securities, Northwest Territories; Nova Scotia Securities Commission; Office of the Superintendent of Securities, Nunavut; Prince Edward Island Office of the Superintendent of Securities; Financial and Consumer Affairs Authority of Saskatchewan; Office of the Yukon Superintendent of Securities; and the Commission (together, the Recognizing Regulators) have entered into a Memorandum of Understanding regarding oversight of CIRO (MOU), as amended from time to time.

-AND WHEREAS IIROC and the MFDA are consolidating through the legal amalgamation to continue as the New SRO, references to IIROC and the MFDA in the existing regulations, rules, orders, policies, notices or other instruments (Provisions) in the jurisdictions of the Recognizing Regulators will be treated and interpreted as references to the New SRO until the appropriate consequential amendments are implemented, if considered necessary.
-To the extent that a Provision assigns requirements or privileges exclusively to either investment dealers or mutual fund dealers, who, prior to the amalgamation, were members of IIROC and the MFDA respectively, it is to be understood that such requirements and privileges shall apply exclusively to either investment dealers or mutual fund dealers of the New SRO, as applicable.
-Notwithstanding anything in this Recognition Order, or anything arising as a consequence of the amalgamation, the powers and duties, if applicable, of the New SRO with respect to the registration of firms and individuals in the jurisdiction of each of the Recognizing Regulators, including with respect to categories of registration, shall be the same as the powers and duties if applicable, of IIROC with respect to the registration of firms and individuals in the jurisdiction of each of the Recognizing Regulators immediately prior to the effective date of this Recognition Order unless changed by a Recognizing Regulator subsequent to this Order taking effect;
+AND WHEREAS IIROC and the MFDA consolidated through the legal amalgamation to continue as New SRO which subsequently changed its name to CIRO, references to IIROC and the MFDA in the existing regulations, rules, orders, policies, notices or other instruments (Provisions) in the jurisdictions of the Recognizing Regulators will be treated and interpreted as references to CIRO until the appropriate consequential amendments are implemented, if considered necessary.
+To the extent that a Provision assigns requirements or privileges exclusively to either investment dealers or mutual fund dealers, who, prior to the amalgamation, were members of IIROC and the MFDA respectively, it is to be understood that such requirements and privileges shall apply exclusively to either investment dealers or mutual fund dealers of CIRO, as applicable.
+Notwithstanding anything in the Recognition Order, or anything arising as a consequence of the amalgamation, the powers and duties, if applicable, of CIRO with respect to the registration of firms and individuals in the jurisdiction of each of the Recognizing Regulators, including with respect to categories of registration, shall be the same as the powers and duties if applicable, of IIROC with respect to the registration of firms and individuals in the jurisdiction of each of the Recognizing Regulators immediately prior to the effective date of the Recognition Order unless changed by a Recognizing Regulator subsequent to this Order taking effect.